 Q. I heard a rumor that you are an authority on scams and cons.

-A. Yes, I retired in 2016 as the CISO (Chief Information Security Officer) of a law enforcement agency — and I have the gold badge to prove it.
-My 37-year career included managing all aspects of security, including physical, data, system and the safety and training of employees and customers.
+A. Yes, I retired in 2016 as the CISO (Chief Information Security Officer) of a large law enforcement agency.
+I keep my gold badge on display as a reminder of my 37-year career, managing all aspects of information security, including physical, data, systems and the safety and training of employees and customers.
 Our customer base numbered in the millions, so it was not a small undertaking.

 My security knowledge and experience also includes bunco scams, casino cheats and rigged carnival games.
-Some of your readers may be familiar with my earlier work, The Gambling Magician, was published by D. Robbins, way back in 1976.
+In fact, my second book, The Gambling Magician, was published by D. Robbins, way back in 1976.

 Q. Are there plans to issue more ebooks on scams and cons so that your readers can stay safe?

 A. Yes.
-We have some exciting titles in the works that will be of interest to the public at large, as well as magicians, mentalists and those who love stories of scams and cons.
-Not only are the stories and methods good to know for your own protection, but they also make darned good reading.
+We have some exciting titles in the works that will be of interest to the public at large, as well as magicians, mentalists and anyone who loves stories of swindles and cheats.
+Not only are the stories and methods good to know for your own protection, but they also make fascinating reading.